-The flat base is very good for walkers, hikers, bikers, horseback riders (summer) and snowmobilers.
+The flat base is perfect for walkers, hikers, bikers, horseback riders (summer) and snowmobilers, cross country skiers and snowshoeing (winter).
 The Winnebago county portion of the trail runs from Oshkosh north through Winnebago and Outagamie counties and halts in Hortonville.
 This section has 21.8 miles of abandoned railroad corridor.

 Please keep in mind the map is not to scale.
 Many different forms of recreation are pursued on the trail, so please be courteous and give everyone the space they need.
 We hope that you enjoy the time you spend on the recreation trail.

 - The main parking lot for the trail is located off Westwind Road.
 The inset map shows the location of Westwind Road in relation to Highway 41 and 45.
 The distance to Ryf Road is 1.3 mi.
 Restricted to dogs on leash area.

 - Sunset Bay parallels the trail in this area.
 This is an excellent spot for shoreline fishing as northern pike, white bass, perch and crappies can be caught here.
 Spring and Fall provide opportunities for waterfowl and bird watching.
 Restricted to dogs on leash area.

 - Ryf Road.
 The distance to County Highway S/County Road Y is 0.6 mi.

 - County Highway S/County Road Y. One of our main lots is located at this intersection for your parking convenience.
 Caution!
 Crossing this stretch of highway can be difficult please use extreme caution.
 Distance to Brooks Road is 1.1 mi.